lyk125/home_surveillance/Readme.md

 ---

 - By default the system processes 3 videos
-- To add your own IP camera simply add the URL of the camera to the SurveillanceSystem.py script within the Surveillance_System constructer method. ``` self.cameras.append(Camera.VideoCamera("http://192.168.1.48/video.mjpg")) ```
+- To add your own IP camera simply add the URL of the camera into field on the camera panel on the client dashboard.
-- Faces that are detected are shown in the faces detected panel on the Home Surveillance Dashboard
+- Faces that are detected are shown in the faces detected panel on the Dashboard
+- To add faces to the database add a folder of images with the name of the person and retrain the classifier by selecting the retrain database on the client dashboard.
-- The Dashboard allows you to configure your own email and push notification alerts (You'll need to download the instapush app and add your email address in the SurveillanceSystem.py script).
+- The Dashboard allows you to configure your own email and and alarm trigger alerts.
 - The alarm control panel sends http post requests to a web server on a Raspberry PI to control GPIO pins.
 - This project is being developed for the purpose of my thesis and I hope to have a fully functional system by the end of October 2016.
 - Currently there are a few bugs and the code is not well commented.